Viridis Graduate InstituteEcopsychology and Environmental Humanities

 Program Length: 2 years

 Quarter System: 10 weeks.
 There are three courses per quarter.
-Each course meets weekly for two hours with professor in a live format.
+Each course meets weekly for two hours with a professor in a live format.

 Time Commitment for Degree